 You had to take away the car keys.
 It was quite a battle, and he’s still furious.
-You have to remind her to use the bathroom often so she doesn’t have an accident, and she’s embarrassed.
-You had to cancel the credit card that was being used aimlessly and often and now they’re giving you the silent treatment.
+You're managing incontinence by reminding her to use the bathroom often so she doesn’t have an accident, and she’s embarrassed.
+You're managing finances by cancelling the credit card that was being used aimlessly and often and now they’re giving you the silent treatment.
 Are these people your toddlers?
 Teenagers?
 No, they are your aging parents.

 Does this mean you are now “parenting your parents?”
 Is this what they mean by role reversal?
 Well, yes and no. These are phrases that are now in vogue.
 They make quick sound bites for interviews and great titles for books.
 (I nearly named my own book “Role Reversal,” but saw it was already being used too often and came to my senses.)

 I have found that I have a real issue with these phrases.
 I understand their widespread use; the comparison is easily understood, even by those who have never cared for an ill or aging parent.
 Oh, your parents are in decline and you must make decisions for them and maybe even change their diapers?
 They nod.
 They sympathize.
 You have become your parent’s parent.
 You have switched roles with them.
 Or have you?

 Dementia Cannot Change Parenting Roles

 My dad suffered instant dementia following a botched brain surgery that was supposed to prevent that very fate.
 Before the procedure my father had an insatiable desire for knowledge.
 After surgery, I never knew which Dad I would find when I visited him.
 He could be a man running for president one day and a guest director on The Lawrence Welk Show the next.
 In order to help him cope, I had to get into his world and run with whatever he thought was going on.
 He needed total care, mentally and physically.